Nils0/dsp/03-command_line.md

 $ find / -name '*.text' | xargs rm

 This removes all the text files.
+Test